fortinetdev/terraform-provider-fortios/website/docs/r/fortios_wirelesscontroller_vap.html.markdown

 * `local_bridging` - Enable/disable bridging of wireless and Ethernet interfaces on the FortiAP (default = disable).
 * `local_lan` - Allow/deny traffic destined for a Class A, B, or C private IP address (default = allow).
 * `local_authentication` - Enable/disable AP local authentication.
 * `usergroup` - Firewall user group to be used to authenticate WiFi users.
+The structure of `usergroup` block is documented below.
 * `portal_message_override_group` - Replacement message group for this VAP (only available when security is set to a captive portal type).
 * `portal_message_overrides` - Individual message overrides.
+The structure of `portal_message_overrides` block is documented below.
 * `portal_type` - Captive portal functionality.
 Configure how the captive portal authenticates users and whether it includes a disclaimer.
 * `selected_usergroups` - Selective user groups that are permitted to authenticate.
+The structure of `selected_usergroups` block is documented below.
 * `security_exempt_list` - Optional security exempt list for captive portal authentication.
 * `security_redirect_url` - Optional URL for redirecting users after they pass captive portal authentication.
 * `intra_vap_privacy` - Enable/disable blocking communication between clients on the same SSID (called intra-SSID privacy) (default = disable).